gy2006/flow-platform-x/core/README.md

 * PENDING: Initial status

-* ENQUEUE: Been put to job queue
+* QUEUED: Been put to job queue

 * RUNNING: Agent received the job and start to execute